Anveshana

-The film received positive response for its screenplay, performances, and music, and was commercially successful.
-It ran for 100 days in 11 centres.
-It was also dubbed into Tamil as Paadum Paravaigal in 1986.
-Anveshana has attained a cult status over the years.
+Anveshana received positive reviews for its screenplay, performances, and music, and was a commercial success.
+It ran for 100 days in 11 centres and was later dubbed into Tamil as Paadum Paravaigal in 1986.
+Over the years, the film has attained cult status and is regarded as one of the finest thrillers in Telugu cinema.

 Plot

 Rao dreams of publishing a book on birds and the origin of music from their sounds.
 Pandu works as his driver.
-They stay in a forest house and prepare the thesis for the same.
-He calls his friend's daughter Hema from a city and appoints her to write the book.
+They stay in a forest house and prepare thesis on the topic.
+He appoints his friend's daughter Hema from a city to write the book.
 James is a forest ranger investigating the case of a man-eating tiger in that area.
-After Hema comes, Rao's manager Ghokale is brutally killed in the forest, allegedly by a tiger.
-Rao had to appoint another manager Amar for assisting his work.
-After he comes, a bullock cart owner Sooranna is also killed in the forest, supposedly by a tiger.
+After Hema's arrival, Rao's manager Ghokale is brutally killed in the forest, allegedly by a tiger.
+Rao appoints manager Amar for assisting in his work.
+After his arrival, a bullock cart owner Sooranna is also killed in the forest, supposedly by a tiger.

 It is revealed that Amar is actually a police officer in disguise who comes to investigate the serial killings in the forest.
-When Sooranna dies, he follows the tiger's footprints and finds out that they actually belong to a human.
-He suspects that the murders are well planned by a criminal.
-He also learned that the victims were actually following Hema as she wandered in the forest.
+When Sooranna dies, he follows the tiger's pawprints and finds out that they actually belong to a human.
+He suspects that the murders are pre-meditated by a criminal.
+He also learns that the victims were actually following Hema as she wandered in the forest.
 He seeks the help of Hema in solving the case, to which she agrees.
-How they find the killer forms the rest of the story.
+Whether they find the killer forms the rest of the story.